Zavvy-Glitch/Code-401---Advanced-Software-Development/Readings07.md

 # Bearer Authorization

+## JWT (JSON Web Token)
+   - What is it?
+        - JWT is an open standard(anyone can use it) defining a compact and self-contained way to securily transmit information.
+        - JWT's can be signed with a secret(HMAC algorithm) or public/private key pair using RSA or ECDSA
+   - When should you use JWT's?
+        - Information Exhange: when you need to securely transmit information between parties.
+        - Authorization: when you only need a single user to access specific routes, services, content, resources.
+   - JWT Structure:
+        - Header: consists of 2 parts (typically) : the type of token and the signing algorithm
+             - ```javascript
+               {
+                "alg":"HS256,
+                "typ":"JWT"
+               }
+               ```
+        - Payload: consists of the claims.
+Claims are statements about an entity(user) and other additional data.
+            - Three Types:
+            - Registered
+            - Public
+            - Private
+        - Signature: will take an encoded header, the encoded payload, a secret, which ever algorithm specified in the header, and then sign it.
+            - This is used to verify the message sent wasn't changed in transmission and, in the case of tokens signed with a private party it can verify the sender of the JWT to ensure they are who they say they are.

 Steps:
     - Ask the client if they want to sign in via a third party
     - Make a request to a third-party API endpoint